Ever thought you’d love to live in an historic home, except…it’s old, it’s drafty, it needs a lot of maintenance?

 Since their arrival in 2006, they have witnessed a community garden sprout up and have become frequent visitors to Indy’s world class Children’s Museum—a mere 7 block walk—since all neighboring families receive free annual membership.
 (Nice perk if you can get it, and you can get it if you buy…in this area).

 Their home’s infant years kept warm and safe a family with two children: Martin and Elizabeth McCracken, a grocer’s children who both eventually attended Butler University.
 The future of the three Cruz children is currently being inspired by the same surroundings that shaped the McCracken family .
-The Cruz home, built sometime before 1914, atop ground once home to the Newby Oval, still retains most of its original features.
+The Cruz home, built sometime before 1914, atop part of the grounds once home to the Newby Oval, still retains most of its original features.
 A fun coincidence: the Cruzes are avid bike enthusiasts.

 Of course, the family knew a home of this age was going to need some TLC.
 Ripping out ancient carpets isn’t so bad when it reveals gorgeous hardwoods beneath.
 Issues like rotted window sills and outdated mechanical or electrical infrastructure are, of course, more involved.
 The love of details like the original staircase, stained glass windows, pocket doors, other built-ins, and coffered dining room ceiling, all outweighed the repairs and updates they knew would be necessary.
 Rewiring and updating the invisible functions of the home as a trade off for all the beauty and irreplaceable craftsmanship was a no-brainer.
 So how would a young family take on such monolithic-seeming tasks?